Managing Projects#

 Once created, a project persists in the database until explicitly deleted.
 You can close your Python session, come back later, and reload the same project by using the same name.

 After creating a project, you can add documents to it using the create_documents() method.
-This method accepts either a single text string or a list of text strings:
+This method takes a list of text strings, one per document:

 from geoparser import Project